developmentation/logicstudio.ai/public/documentation/bugs and features.md

 ## Studio / Canvas
 - The ConnectionsLayer seems to have shifted off the central point of the canvas.
 - The touch actions have seriously fallen out of sync with the mouse events, bring them back into alignment
+- Allow multiple inputs per socket, and have them overwrite the inputs based on the last updated
+- Adding some cards creates an unexpected scroll back to the centre of the Canvas.
+Not all cards cause this, but Chat for example seems to.

 ## Join
 - Create another join for JSON, whereby multiples are brought into an array (higheset level element) or they are brought into an Object, with the socket name the unique object.